-Basically, machining centers with five axis use these axes to follow a contoured surface – which is a type of machining that has been very important in many industries.
-One of them is the aerospace industry where these machines would follow the aerodynamic forms of different aircrafts and position themselves in those directions.
+Basically, machining centers with five-axis use these axes to follow a contoured surface – which is a type of machining that has been very important in many industries.
+One of them is the aerospace industry where these machines would follow the aerodynamic forms of different aircraft and position themselves in those directions.

 Used 5 axis machining center.
 How it works.